jyutzler/Bridge-Systems/system.md

    * 4♥ = game, no extras.

 ## Strong 2♣
-﻿A 2♣ opening shows at least 22+ points, or the playing equivalent.
+﻿A 2♣ opening shows at least 22+ points balanced, 9+ tricks in a major, or 10+ tricks in a minor.

 Responses:

 2♣
    * 2♦= conventional, could be “waiting” with a good hand not suited to a positive response.
-   * 2♥, 2♠, 3♣, 3♦= natural and game forcing.
-At least a five-card suit and
+   * 2♥, 2♠, 3♣, 3♦= natural and game forcing with a minimum of 8 HCP and
-8 points.
+a five-card suit with two of the top three honors.
-   * 2NT = a balanced 8 HCP.
+   * 2NT = 8+ HCP, balanced.

-After a 2♦ response, opener bids a suit naturally:
+After a 2♦ response, opener rebids naturally:
-   * 2♥, 2♠, 3♣, 3♦ = natural, forcing
+   * 2♥, 2♠, 3♣, 3♦ = natural, forcing to 3 of opener’s
+major or 4 of opener’s minor
    * 2NT = 22-24 points (see responses for 2NT opening above)
    * 3NT = 28+ points (see responses for 3NT opening above)